Intrastat Reporting - Who Has to Submit?

 This commodity code plays an important role in international trade and helps to ensure that all countries are able to accurately track and report the flow of goods across borders.
 Commodity codes help businesses comply with customs regulations, ensuring that they can move their products quickly and efficiently.

-Who is exempt from Intrastat reporting?
+Who is exempt from Intrastat reporting in EU member states?

 Intrastat declarations are mandatory for companies that export or import goods to and from the European Union.
 However, there are certain situations in which an Intrastat declaration is not required.